KenKundert/proposed_nt_tests/README.rst

-2. The tests contain invisible characters in the form of tabs, end-of-line spaces, unicode white spaces, control characters, and line termination charactors.
+2. The tests contain invisible characters in the form of tabs, end-of-line spaces, unicode white spaces, control characters, and line termination characters.
 These invisible characters were often confusing and could easily be lost.

-3. The tests were too tailored to the specific behavior of the Python NestedText implementation.
+3. The tests were too tailored to the specific behavior of the Python *NestedText* implementation.

 4. The tests were categorized and numbered.
 Both the categorization and numbering were problematic.
-Each test often fit into many categories but was placed in one.
+Each test often fit into many categories but could only be placed in one.
 The numbering implied an order when no natural order exists.

 The New Test Suite
 ------------------

-These test cases are focused on assuring that valid NestedText input is properly read and invalid NestedText is properly identified by an implementation of NestedText.
-No attempt is made to assure that an implementation produces valid NestedText.
-There is considerably flexibility in the way that NestedText may be generated.
-In light of this flexibility the best way to test a NestedText generator is to couple it with a NestedText reader and perform a round trip through both, which can be performed with these test cases.
+These test cases are focused on assuring that valid *NestedText* input is properly read and invalid NestedText is properly identified by an implementation of *NestedText*.
+No attempt is made to assure that an implementation produces valid *NestedText*.
+There is considerably flexibility in the way that *NestedText* may be generated.
+In light of this flexibility the best way to test a *NestedText* writer is to couple it with a *NestedText* reader and perform a round trip through both, which can be performed with these test cases.

 The test cases are contained in *tests.nt*.
 The convert command converts these test cases into JSON (*tests.json*).
-It is expected this JSON file is what is used to test NestedText implementations.
-The NestedText file of test cases, *tests.nt*, is used to generate *tests.json*, and it only needed if you plan to add or modify tests.
+It is expected this JSON file is what is used to test *NestedText* implementations.
+The *NestedText* file of test cases, *tests.nt*, is used to generate *tests.json*, and is only needed if you plan to add or modify tests.
 Do not modify the JSON file directly, as any changes will be overridden whenever *convert* is run.